 - Recent expanded use of the community bank call report as an information gathering tool for consumer protection regulation damages the effectiveness of the information provided and diminishes the use of the call report as an effective safety and soundness measurement metric.

-- A short-form call report with basic schedules such as the income statement, balance sheet, and changes in shareholders’ equity in the first and third quarters will reduce the time required to meet call reporting obligations and will assist in reducing the overall regulatory burden faced by community banks.
+- A short-form call report with basic schedules such as the income statement, balance sheet, and changes in shareholders’ equity in the first and third quarters will reduce the time required to meet call reporting obligations and will assist in reducing the overall regulatory burden faced by community banks, without negatively impacting effective supervision and examination.

 - Efforts by the Federal Financial Institution Examination Council (FFIEC) to streamline the call reporting process by community banks, while appreciated and supported, will not provide meaningful regulatory relief for community banks without the elimination of entire reporting schedules.
-The banking agencies have not provided a rationale for requiring highly detailed and specific data on a regular basis.
+The banking agencies have not provided a rationale for requiring highly detailed and specific data in each and every quarterly report.

 Staff Contact: James Kendrick